Malbasahi/Cricket_Player_Performance_Prediction/README.md

 # Benefits:

-Cricket player performance prediction can aid team selection, captaincy decisions, and overall team strategy.

-It can provide valuable insights to fans, analysts, and team management.

-The project can contribute to the growing field of sports analytics and enhance the overall cricketing experience.
+The project contributed to the growing field of sports analytics and enhanced the overall cricketing experience.